appnet-org/appnet/README.md

 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/),
-which provide a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.
+which provides a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.

 ### Test It Out
 1. Install the CRDs into the cluster: